 You may not look into your toilet tank very often.
 I know I never did until someone asked me to come up with a cleaner for it.
-Mine was rusty and dirty looking.
-And I was worried about harming the pipes and septic tank with harsh cleaners, so I concocted this natural solution.
+Mine was rusty and dirty-looking.
+I did not want to harm the pipes or septic tank with harsh cleaners, so this natural solution works great.

 Cleaning the tank a few times per year with these natural DIY toilet tank cleaner tablets will prevent these issues and keep your bathroom fresh.

 The easiest way to make a DIY toilet tank cleaner is to start with a bath bomb recipe.
 One part citric acid to two parts baking soda.
 Add some liquid soap and essential oil and you’re on your way.

 - ¼ cup citric acid (buy it in bulk here)

 - ½ tablespoon liquid soap (Use dish soap or make your own liquid soap)

 - 10-15 drops essential oil such as lavender or tea tree (find pure organic essential oils here)